 - Sorry, no surf group bookings in the cottage.

-- A refundable, breakages, excess cleaning & excess electricity deposit of £100 is payable when the booking is made.
-This will be repaid within 21 days of the end of your rental period, minus any costs for breakages, repairs, extra cleaning or excess electricity – there is a £30/week electricity fair usage allowance which is sufficient to meet your typical hot water, cooking and heating requirements via the electric wall fires (but excluding the storage heaters).
+- A refundable (*see points 16-18), breakages, excess cleaning & excess electricity deposit of £150 is payable when the booking is made.
+This will be repaid by cheque within 21 days of the end of your rental period, minus any costs for breakages, repairs, extra cleaning or excess electricity – your rental includes a £30/week electricity fair usage allowance which is sufficient to meet your typical hot water, cooking and heating requirements via the electric wall fires (but excluding the storage heaters).

-- The majority of our visitors treat our cottage with respect and do in fact make the effort to leave the cottage as clean and tidy as possible on departure which we really appreciate.
-However, due to recent high number of visitors leaving the cottage in an unsatisfactory state on departure, return of the full deposit now depends upon an email report from our housekeeper.
-If the report is that cottage was fine then the full deposit will be returned (minus any breakages/excess electricity charges if applicable – see point 6).
-However, if the cottage is left in an unsatisfactory state then we will email you a copy of the report together with any relevant photos and automatically deduct £50 from your deposit which will be paid directly to our housekeeper to cover the additional work required.
+- The majority of our visitors treat our cottage with respect making the effort to leave the cottage as clean and tidy as possible on departure which we really appreciate.
+However, due to recent high number of visitors leaving the cottage in an “unsatisfactory state” on departure, return of the deposit now depends upon an email report from our housekeeper.
+If the report is that cottage was clean, tidy and disinfected, then the full deposit will be returned (minus any breakages/excess electricity charges if applicable – see point 6).

 - We ask you to take meter readings both on arrival and departure – you are more than welcome to use the storage heaters (although they’re only really required during the winter months) however extra electricity charges are likely to apply and will be deducted from your deposit refund as outlined in point 6.